godotengine/godot-docs/tutorials/vr/vr_starter_tutorial.rst

 Then we set ``held_object`` to ``null``, since we are no longer holding any objects, and we make the hand mesh visible again.

+If we are using the ``RAYCAST`` grab mode, we make the :ref:`Raycast <class_Raycast>` visible so we can see the mesh used for showing the grab :ref:`Raycast <class_Raycast>`.

 Finally, regardless of whether we are grabbing a object or releasing it, we play the sound loaded into ``AudioStreamPlayer3D``, which is a pick-up/drop noise.

+The last thing we are doing in ``button_pressed`` is checking to see if the button pressed is ``1``, which for the Windows Mixed Reality controllers is the menu button.

+If the menu button is pressed, we change grab modes, and set the visibility of the grab :ref:`Raycast <class_Raycast>` so it is only visible when using ``RAYCAST`` as the grab mode.

 _________

 Let's look at ``button_released`` next.

-If the button released is button ``14``, the touch pad button, then we want to teleport.
+If the button released is button ``15``, the trigger, then we potentially want to teleport.

+First, we check to see if ``teleport_button_down`` is ``true``.
+If it is, that means the player is intending to teleport, while if it is ``false``, the player has simply released the trigger while holding a object.

-We check to see if this controller has a teleport position, and we check to make sure the teleport mesh is visible.
+We then check to see if this controller has a teleport position, and we check to make sure the teleport mesh is visible.

-If both of those conditions are true, we then calculate the offset the :ref:`ARVRCamera <class_ARVRCamera>` has from the :ref:`ARVROrigin <class_ARVROrigin>`.
+If both of those conditions are ``true``, we then calculate the offset the :ref:`ARVRCamera <class_ARVRCamera>` has from the :ref:`ARVROrigin <class_ARVROrigin>`.
 We do this because of how :ref:`ARVRCamera <class_ARVRCamera>` and :ref:`ARVROrigin <class_ARVROrigin>` work with room scale tracking.

 Because we want to teleport the player in their current position to the teleport position, and remember because of room scale tracking their current position can be offset from